The Bride’s Bouquet

 All beautifully finished with satin ribbon, delicate lace, jute hessian & twine for a more rustic country feel.
 A memento such as a grandfather’s handkerchief, a mother’s brooch or the bridal dress fabric can be incorporated to make it extra special for your day.

 Lovingly hand-tied, placing each flower with extra care to produce a round bridal bouquet to compliment you on your day.
 Trailing bouquets are back on-trend.
 These can be loose & open bouquets, beautifully cascading with ivy or more compact & elegant, arranged in a holder.
-Throwing bouquets are just that – made to be thrown and are a replacement so you can keep your main bouquet in one piece forever!
+Throwing bouquets are just that – made to be thrown and are a replacement so you can keep your main bouquet in one piece for a memento of your day.

 The Bridesmaid/master’s Bouquet